ashikraj78/menuMind/memory-bank/activeContext.md

 - **Decimal Serialization Fix:** Update endpoint for menu items now converts Decimal values (e.g., price) to float before sending to Supabase, preventing JSON serialization errors.
 - **Postman Collection Updated:** All endpoints are documented for easy testing.
 - **.env Loading Fixed:** Environment variable loading is robust; backend starts successfully from any working directory.
+- **Search API Rate Limiting:**
+  - Implemented IP-based rate limiting on the `/search` endpoint using `slowapi` (in-memory backend).
+  - Configured a default policy of 10 requests per minute per IP.
+  - Added middleware and exception handling in `main.py`, and decorated the endpoint in `search.py`.
+  - This provides basic protection against scraping and abuse with minimal operational overhead.

 ## 3. Next Steps